 3. More than 50% in either pounds or dollars, the class is no charge, although we will charge for incidentals like lunch and a manual.

 a.
 Always remember: Are you required to register your facility with the FDA?
-Therefore; retail food sales is NOT regulated by the FDA.
+Therefore; retail food sales are NOT regulated by the FDA.
 Nor are Farmers' Markets.
 Or soup kitchens.
 Or hot dog stands at baseball games.
-But interestingly, wild game raised and harvested for sale IS regulated by the FDA.
+But interestingly, the wild game raised and harvested for sale IS regulated by the FDA.

 b.
 There are two points to consider: